yerofey/cryptowallet-cli/README.md

 # generate random mnemonic string (12 words) to import in any wallet app
 $ cw -m

-# generate random mnemonic string of a specific length (12, 18, or 24 words)
+# generate random mnemonic string of a specific length (12, 15, 18, 21 or 24 words)
 $ cw -m 12
+$ cw -m 15
 $ cw -m 18
+$ cw -m 21
 $ cw -m 24

 # generate a wallet from a given mnemonic string